CIITS Help Docs

 Technological Reason: Not all images render on all devices and it is impossible to know in advance which students will not be able to see them.
 Alt-Text allows a student who can not see an image to know what the image is and when possible what content it portrays.
 This is more common than you might suspect.

-Physical Reason: A student has low or no vision and due to a physical trait and can never perceive the image even if properly rendered technologically.
+Physical Reason: A student has low or no vision or due to another physical trait and can never perceive the image even if properly rendered technologically.

 What is a Decorative Image?